Lieder-Lab/liederDB/README.md

 >[type <COLUMNS_TYPE>] means you can assign every column with corresponding types, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
 >
 >[defaultValue <COLUMNS_defaultValue>] is default value of every column when you insert a new row without assignment.

+## Insert a new row into exsited table:

+insert